How Shujaat Bukhari’s murder exposes divide in media industry, dangers faced by fearless scribes

 To add to the woes of media, a huge division has developed within the fraternity--if one group accuses the other as "anti-nationals", the second group has named the alleged pro-government journalists as "godi media" (lapdog media).

-In such a messy situation, it is not easy for any journalist, especially a reporter on the ground, to work independently and bring the truth to fore.
+In such a messy situation, it is not easy for any journalist, especially a reporter on the ground, to work independently and bring the truth to the fore.
 The daily threats against journalists who refuse to toe the majoritarian line have become so common that it has almost become normal.

 A cursory view of social media will give a better understanding about the kind of warnings faced by many journalists.
 The threats issued against journalists have become more and more frightening.
 Many women scribes have received rape threats on social media.